dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 ## Convert the drawable to an image

 The graphical objects that are drawn on a `GraphicsView` can be converted to an image by the `ToImage` method, which is available in the `Microsoft.Maui.Graphics` namespace.
-This method requires `width` and `height` `float` arguments, that specify the dimensions of the image.
+This method requires `width` and `height` arguments, of type `float`, that specify the dimensions of the image.

-The `ToImage` method runs on an `IDrawable` object, which is exposed by the `GraphicsView.Drawable` property.
+The `ToImage` method operates on an `IDrawable` object, which is exposed by the `GraphicsView.Drawable` property.
 Therefore, to call the `ToImage` method on a `GraphicsView`, the `GraphicsView` must be named with the `x:Name` attribute:

 ```xaml
 <GraphicsView x:Name="graphicsDrawable"